DataCurationNetwork/data-primers/Clinical Trials Data Curation Primer /clinical-trials-data-curation-primer.md

 ## Trial Registration Data Elements

 Each trial registry requires specific information about the registering clinical trial.
 This collection of descriptive data elements, often known as the trial registration data set, is required for a trial to be considered fully registered.
 Although these requirements vary, the WHO’s primary and partner registries must require a minimum amount of trial data elements to comply with WHO requirements.
 These required data elements, known as the WHO Trial Registration Dataset (TRDS), is currently composed of 24 descriptive elements and are listed below (WHO Trial Registration Data Set).
-Additional fields are required for clinicaltrials.gov [protocol registrations] (https://prsinfo.clinicaltrials.gov/definitions.html) and [results data] (https://prsinfo.clinicaltrials.gov/results_definitions.html).
+Additional fields are required for clinicaltrials.gov [protocol registrations](https://prsinfo.clinicaltrials.gov/definitions.html) and [results data](https://prsinfo.clinicaltrials.gov/results_definitions.html).

 |       |   WHO Trial Registration Data Set (TRDS) (Version 1.3.1)   |       |